elektronika-ba/ctrl-esp8266-test/README.md

 ctrl-esp8266-test
 =================

-A test Base by using ESP8266.
+A test Base with ESP8266.
+Developed for SDK 0.9.2 on Espressif's lubuntu VM.

 Project www.ctrl.ba